PyHP-pph/PyHP_pph/spec/variables.md

 del $bool;
 ```

-`del` MUST remove the variable from memory and all later uses of a deleted variable SHOULD be `null`.
+`del` MUST remove the variable from memory and all later uses of a deleted variable MUST be `null`.